 Our residents now enjoy a paved, easy access experience at both our Petersville and Harrison Township Convenience Stations.
 They also enjoy expanded recycling options every Saturday.
 Cost savings to the District (with the Long Road closure and Harrison opening) exceed \$35,000/year.
 A metal recycling bin was added in January 2017 to the Harrison Township site.
-Tonnage for 2019 was 786 tons at Petersville and 742 tons at Harrison.
+We changed our Commingled vendor in 2020 to reduce our costs and provide the same service to residents.
+No COVID closures occurred in 2021 as trash disposal remained essential.
+Tonnage for 2021 was 726 tons at Petersville and 648 tons at Harrison.
+Signage was updated at Harrison Township to reflect use by only Bartholomew County residents in 2021 in addition to litter fencing at Petersville to slow blowing material.